suolenkainen/economy/README.md

 Utilities now contain common elements of each function that would be duplicate code for the function.
 This contains "file to object" and "attributes to text".

+Running the script can now perform a calculation where it attaches workers to work assignments, etc. The work is still to be done on how to finish the delivery process.
+Also, extensive testing needs to be done since a lot has been developed "in rush to get an MVP done".
+Now that there is somewhat functioning MVP, testing can really commence.

 ## Future plans
 - Some randomness might be introduced to production rates, etc.
 - A _path_ file will be crated between two settlemens which can the be used by workers.
 The condition can increase or decrease based on use.
 - When there are crossing between delivery paths, a new town may form.
 - Worker cash reserve (maybe loaning from settlements)
+- New settlements created using a template (farm, etc.)

 ## Testing
 Testing is done using *unittest*.
 TBD.